rkline2/341_proj2/README.md

 # Indexing using BSTs and overloading

 ## Objectives
-The objective of this programming assignment is to have you practice using Binary Search Trees (called BSTs from now on), Recursion, Queues, Strings, Overloaded operators, and File I/O.
+The objective of this programming assignment is to have you practice using Binary Search Trees, Recursion, Queues, Strings, Overloaded operators, and File I/O.

 ## Introduction